Why a Longer Warranty Means a Better Tool

 Day to Day

-Another aspect to consider is the position of the manufacturer within their industry and the authority its name carries.
+the authority its name carries.
 If it’s providing tools and equipment to multiple contractors for multiple projects, they know any issues that arise will come back and put them in a bad light.
 Since a longer warranty implies the company is certain a tool will last as long as it should, it’s probably not something they’re willing to risk – otherwise, they’d tell you that if you break it, you pay for its repairs.

 A company that believes in its products is very likely to offer you the guarantee that the lifespan is as long as advertised, and that their innovation and durability is a promise it’s willing to back up.
 The manufacturer is not just putting your projects on the line, but putting profits and its brand name at risk, too.